 Neighborhood Revitalization Strategy Area (NRSA)

-The establishment of the PROPOSED West Greenville NRSA will allow for additional opportunities in the use of CDBG funds.
+The establishment of the West Greenville NRSA allows for additional opportunities in the use of CDBG funds.
 To qualify an area under the NRSA program information from the US CENSUS is used to determine if an area meets the program requirements.
-The area proposed includes and focuses on the existing revitalization area with Census Tracts 7.01, 7.02 and 1 as a foundation for establishment of an NRSA.
+The area includes and focuses on the existing revitalization area with Census Tracts 7.01, 7.02 and 1 as a foundation for establishment of an NRSA.
 Because the census tract is larger than the revitalization area, areas might be included in an NRSA but not within the current West Greenville Redevelopment Area.
 However this does not extend the Revitalization area.

 The top priorities and goals include the following: